-In addition to the basic-four math operator (+ - \ /) there are some special operators.
+In addition to the four basic math operators (+ - /) there are some special operators.

-Boolean.
-The WEL is able to interpret a sensor or expression as a boolean (logic) level.
-If the current value is less than 0.5 it is assumed to be "FALSE", otherwise it's assumed to be "TRUE".
-Expressions can be used to combine device values using AND / OR logic.
+Function Operator Description Absolute Α Returns the positive value of input 1.
+Input 2 is ignored.
+Average @ Returns the average of Inputs 1 and 2.
+Boolean & The WEL can interpret a sensor or expression as a Boolean (logic) level.
+If the current value is less than 0.5 it is assumed to be FALSE, otherwise it's TRUE.
+Expressions can combine device values using logic.
 To detect when two devices are BOTH TRUE use the "&" character as the operator.
-Use the "|" operator to detect when EITHER one is TRUE.

-Comparison.
-The WEL can compare two device values and generate a TRUE/FALSE condition, indicated by setting the expression to 1 or 0.
+Use the " " operator to detect when EITHER one is TRUE.
+Clone/Copy С Returns a copy of Input 1.
+Input 2 is ignored.
+Comparison { } Compare two device values and generate a TRUE/FALSE condition, indicated by setting the expression to 1 or 0.
 Use the "}" operator to test if InputDevice1 is "Greater Than" InputDevice2.
 Likewise use "{" to test for the "Less Than" condition.

-Filters.
-The WEL can remove the "noise" from a device value by applying a simple filter to it.
+Filter F The WEL can remove the "noise" from a device value by applying a simple filter to it.
 Each six-second poll, the filter looks at the difference between the sensor value and the filter output, and applies a fraction of that change to the filter value.
 The specific fraction that is applied is set by the filter's "Time-Constant".
 When setting up a filter expression, Input1 is the value to be filtered, and Input2 is the Time-Constant.
-Use "F" as the operator.
 The resulting expression is the filtered value.
-The next filtered value can be defined as:

-Or

-FilterNext = FilterLast + ((SensorValue - FilterLast) \ TimeConstant) FilterNext = FilterLast + ((Input1Value - FilterLast) \ Input2Value)

-In the extremes, a filter with a TimeConstant of 1.0 will react instantly, but a filter with a TimeConstant of 0.0 will never change.
-So all valid TimeConstant values fall between 0.0 and 1.0.

-Sample and Hold.
-In many systems, the value of a sensor is only valid when something else is running (eg: a solar panel circulator pump).
-When the pump is not running, the temperature being measured will slowly fall to ambient.
+The next filtered value can be defined as: FilterNext = FilterLast + ((Input1Value - FilterLast) Input2Value) Fauclity TimeConstant (TC) values fall between 0.0 and 1.0.
+A filter with a TC of 1.0 will react instantly, but a filter with a TC of 0.0 will never change.
+Equality ~ Compare inputs 1 and 2.
+If they are the same, the expression will return 1 (TRUE), otherwise it will return 0.
+Higher/Lower H L These operators can choose between two input values based on their relative Value.
+Operator "H" will use the higher of the two, "L" will use the lower of the two.
+Invert I Flip the TRUE/FALSE state of a value use the "I" operator.
+Input1 is used, input 2 is ignored.
+Negate N Negative Input 1's value.
+This is the same as multiplying it by -1.
+Input 2 is ignored.
+Sample/Hold S In many systems, the value of a sensor is only valid when something else is running (eg: a solar panel circulator pump).
+When the pump is not running, the temperature being measured may slowly fall to ambient.
 This may cause charts to be hard to interpret.

-One way to deal with this problem is to use an expression to multiply the sensor values with the pump's RunMonitor.
-This will cause the resultant value to jump between Zero (when the pump is not running) and the live temperature (when the pump is running).

-A different way to deal with this issue is to use the "Sample and Hold" expression operator to maintain the "last" valid sensor value when the pump turns off.
-This can be done by using the "S" operator.
-Input1 is the device to be sampled, and Input2 controls when the value "sampled" and when it is "held".
+One way to deal with this issue is to use the "Sample and Hold" operator to maintain the "last" valid sensor value when the pump turns off.
+Input1 is the device to be sampled, and Input2 controls when the value is "sampled" and when it is "held".
 If Input2 is TRUE, then the value of Input1 flows through to the output of the expression.
 However if Input2 goes FALSE, then the expression output does not change, so it effectively "holds" the last good value of Input1.
+Power Р Raise Input1 to the Power of Input2 Square Root Q Return the Square Root of Input1.
+Input2 is ignored.